andypotatohy/roast/README.md

     roast('example/subject1.nii',{'F1',0.3,'P2',0.7,'C5',-0.6,'O2',-0.4})

 Build the TES model on any subject with your own "recipe".
+You could use any head MRI you have in the 1st argument as `'path/to/your/subject.nii'`.
 Here we inject 0.3 mA at electrode F1, 0.7 mA at P2, and we ask 0.6 mA coming out of C5, and 0.4 mA flowing out of O2.
 You can define any stimulation montage you want in the 2nd argument, with `electrodeName-injectedCurrent` pair.
 Electrodes are